News & Insights

 By identifying and addressing logistical bottlenecks, transport operators can better manage their fleets, minimise the transportation of empty containers, and ultimately offer more reliable and cost-effective services to their customers.
 This level of operational insight and efficiency directly contributes to the sustainability and profitability of their operations, making smart containers a transformative tool in the logistics and transportation industry.

-2. Logistic Service Providers
+2. Logistic service providers

 Logistic service providers - including handling operators, freight forwarders, and fleet managers - benefit from smart containers by receiving timely and accurate information on consignment status.
 This data, compiled and analysed by host systems, enables faster identification of hazards or unexpected events, facilitating better risk mitigation strategies.
 Consequently, providers can ensure that goods remain secure and in good condition throughout their journey.

-3. Consignors and Consignees
+3. Consignors and consignees

 Consignors (shippers) and consignees (recipients) greatly benefit from smart containers, which provide more complete and timely information about their consignments.
 Traditionally, beneficial cargo owners (BCOs) have had limited visibility into the end-to-end transportation process, preventing them from actively managing or mitigating issues affecting their cargo.
 Smart containers change this dynamic by allowing BCOs to proactively address potential problems, optimise their supply chain, and monitor product quality.